MorenoLaQuatra/audio-annotation-platform/README.md

 - `--run_over_https`: if set, the server runs over https
 - `--debug`: if set, the server runs in debug mode
 - `--audio_folder`: path to the folder that will contain the audio files after annotation
+- `--table_name`: name of the table in the database

 ## Annotations